 These programs provide education, therapeutic, social, residential and support services for people with cerebral palsy or other physical disabilities.
 They seek to maximize independence for individuals with developmental and multiple physical disabilities in the areas of communication, education, functional skills, social skills, vocational skills and employment.

-Feeding all who come hungry and in need is the main mission of these soup kitchens, yet they do much more.
+Feeding all who come hungry and in need is the main mission of our area’s soup kitchens, yet they do much more.
 Services have expanded to include outreach programs such as adult education, computer training, medical services, women and children centers, health care counseling, screening and referrals, social services, children’s activities, food pantries and arts and crafts.

 These hospitals serve a designated New Jersey population.
 They provide quality comprehensive psychiatric, medical and rehabilitative services that encourage maximum patient independence and movement towards community reintegration within an environment that is safe and caring.
 These are adult inpatient facilities that offer a multidisciplinary team approach to development and implementation of care.

 These hospitals serve infants, children and young adults affected by traumatic brain injury, spinal cord dysfunction and injury, premature birth, autism, developmental delays, and life-changing illnesses.
 They are dedicated exclusively to the diagnosis, care and treatment of children with complex medical and rehabilitative needs.